min2ha/ukwa-site/content/target/60660/index.en.md

   "subject": null
 }

-# Guardian, The: Why not regulate social media like tobacco or alcohol?

 News article about the challenges and threats to public health caused by social media and the possible solution being regulation